 Post oak vs Live oak vs White oak Uses

-- Interior Applications: Post oak can handle weight quite well so it is suitable for construction timbers, stair risers, veneers, particleboard, and flooring.
+- Interior Applications: Post Oak can handle weight quite well.
+Therefore, it is suitable for construction timbers, stair risers, veneers, particleboard, and flooring.

-- Food: It is used for wildlife food for deer, turkey, squirrels, and other animals, but because nuts contain tannin, it is toxic to cattle.
+- Food: It is used as wildlife food for deer, turkey, squirrels, and other animals, but because nuts contain tannin, it is toxic to cattle.

 Live Oak Uses

 - Furniture: The Janka hardness of live oak is 2,680 lbf (12,920 N) and dried weight 63 lbs / ft3 (1,000 kg / m3).
 It is strong and high-density wood and is best for flooring, boatbuilding, barrels, and veneer.

 - Shady tree: The live oak tree crown is very dense, making it valuable for shade.
 So it is planted on the park and roadside.
 Being dense, it is suitable for making nests for animals like birds and squirrels.